Oluadepe/javascript-backend-project/README.md

-This is a repository containg project specifically for backend using node
+This repository contains javascript projects specifically for backend using node